qtrandev/MiamiTrolleyInfo/README.md

 ![](https://raw.githubusercontent.com/wkrause13/miamiTrolleyTracker/master/fastlane/screenshots/dualscreens.png)

+More React Native resources/demos can be found with a different React Native iOS App (along with video demos) at: https://github.com/qtrandev/local-visa-market-app

 ## Leaflet Transit

 Web app using Leaflet Javascript mapping library to show all transportation services in Miami-Dade County on a map.